OzanEm/go-xox/README.md

   full game to a win with per-player results, forfeit on disconnect, empty move payloads rejected, unauthenticated upgrades rejected, and stats recorded with the right winner/loser.

-Known thin spot, stated honestly: the transport layer has one end-to-end test per behaviour rather than exhaustive coverage, and there is no test yet running two games _simultaneously_ — the locking design supports it and the race detector covers the shared structures, but a dedicated crosstalk test would strengthen the claim.